Fermented foods and the community of microorganisms

 Nutritional physiological classification |

-Pre-processed food |
+Preprocessed food |

 Original food |

-This comparison makes clear that fermented and non-fermented foods mainly differ in their processing method and properties, but not fundamentally in their role within a balanced diet.
+This comparison makes clear that fermented and non-fermented foods differ mainly in their processing method and properties, but not fundamentally in their role within a balanced diet.
 An objective classification is crucial in this context.

 How fermented foods affect the gut microbiome

 In summary, fermented foods influence the gut microbiome by supporting or altering its activity, environmental conditions, and metabolic processes.
-They are part of an overall nutrition concept and exert their effects not in isolation but in interaction with the rest of the diet and the individual gut environment.
+They are part of an overall nutrition concept and exert their effect not in isolation but in interaction with the rest of the diet and the individual gut environment.

 Probiotic and prebiotic effects of fermented food